swyder/Genomic_Utilities/README.md

 4. Calculate some metric/statistic
 5. Plot the metric/statistic across the genome
 ```
-# We have to sort the file according start position
+# We have to sort the file according to the start position
 counts.5kb.sorted <- counts.5kb[order(decreasing=F, counts.5kb$Start), ]
 head(counts.5kb.sorted)
               Chr Start   End Coverage